 - 1. A student must request an LOA in writing and provide appropriate supporting documentation to the University before the student exceeds any attendance policy or applicable University policies.
 The written request must be provided to the Dean and include the reason for the request.
 The request must be signed and dated by the student, as well as include the beginning and ending dates of the leave being requested. - 2.
 The total of all LOA days granted may not exceed 90 calendar days per LOA request; LOAs will not be permitted to exceed 180 days during any continuous twelve-month period (using calendar days).
 LOAs are granted in accord with the University quarter/term structure. - 3.
 An LOA may begin at the start of a quarter (or term, if applicable). - 4.
 A student must also return in the same program and at the same point in the academic program as he/she began the LOA.
 A student will be granted an LOA student status until he/she has resumed their academic program at the point in which he/she began the approved LOA and once the student resumes their program at the point in which he/she began the approved LOA, the student status will change from LOA to active. - 5.
 A student on LOA will be scheduled to return on the start date of the next available quarter (or term, if applicable).
 If, for unforeseen circumstances, a student cannot start as directed, he/she will be withdrawn from the program or must submit a formal appeal requesting additional LOA time prior to the start date of the scheduled return quarter. - 6.
-If a student fails to return on the start date from an approved LOA, the student will be withdrawn from the University and the last date of attendance (LDA) will be their actual last date of recorded attendance. - 7.
+If a student fails to return on the start date from an approved LOA, the student will be withdrawn from the University and the last date of attendance (LDA) will be their actual last date of recorded attendance.
+For institutional purposes, the date of determination is the date the student is scheduled to return from the LOA but does not return. - 7.
 The Executive Director or designee should grant approval for an LOA request before the LOA begins. - 8.
 Failure to return from an LOA may affect Title IV recipients' loan repayment times and exhaustion of some or all of a student's federal financial aid grace period.